 The Corporation has a note payable with a private lender of \$5,244,851.
 Unpaid principal balance bears interest at 9%, increasing 0.05% every six months not to exceed 12%, maturing on February 23, 2020, secured by a second priority security interest in the Corporation's personal property.
-Interest on the first six months were not payable, and have been added to the principal balance of the debt per the agreement.
+Interest on the first six months were not payable and have been added to the principal balance of the debt per the agreement.
 Interest is payable monthly, and the principal is due February 23, 2020.
 There is a basic fixed charge coverage ratio covenant of at least 1.20 to 1.00 that is to be calculated on a trailing 12-month basis quarterly among other non-financial covenants that the Corporation must meet.

-The note payable is subject to compliance with covenants and as of March 31, 2019 the Corporation was in violation of certain covenants.
-The Corporation has subsequently received a waiver from the private lender of such covenants for March 31, 2019 and subsequent periods.
+The note payable is subject to compliance with covenants and as of September 30, 2019, the Corporation received a waiver from the private lender and is in compliance.